 See the Beargrease for yourself

-Race activities start on Friday, January 25, 2019.
+For 2019, pre-race activities start on Friday, January 25, 2019.
 The race begins Sunday, January 27 and runs through January 30.
-There will be a lot of changes in the next race, including a shorter course for the long-distance mushers.
+There will be a lot of changes this year, including a shorter course for the long-distance mushers.